Introduction To Spotify-like Platforms

 Functional testing verifies that all features work as intended.
 This includes checking user registration, login processes, and playlist creation.
 Make sure every function aligns with user expectations and operates predictably.
 This can be done through automated tests or by creating manual scenarios that replicate real user actions.

 Usability testing evaluates the user experience of your website.
 Gather a small group of potential users to interact with your site and provide feedback.
-Pay close attention to navigation ease, layout comprehension, and how intuitively users can access features.
-A website that’s easy to use encourages more frequent engagement.
+Pay close attention to navigation, layout comprehension, and how intuitively users can access features.
+A user-friendly website encourages more frequent engagement.

 Performance testing assesses how your platform performs under various conditions.
-Evaluate load times, responsiveness, and server behavior during peak usage.
-Tools such as Apache JMeter or LoadRunner can help simulate traffic to identify bottlenecks or optimization needs, ensuring your service can handle high volumes of users without glitches.
+It evaluates load times, responsiveness, and server behavior during peak usage.
+Tools such as Apache JMeter or LoadRunner can simulate traffic to identify bottlenecks and optimization needs, ensuring your service can handle high volumes of users without glitches.

 Gathering User Feedback for Improvements